 Ratings & Reviews

-Voted 2017 Readers’ Choice for Best Golf Course, Best Greens, and #1 Pro Shop.
+Voted Pocono Record Readers’ Choice 2017 & 2018: Best Golf Course, Greens, and Pro Shop in the Pocono Mountains.

 Played Buck Hill on Monday 7/7.
 I started out on the Blue course which i found to be a really fun, scenic 9.
 The back-2-back par 5's were mountain golf at its best, very tight but very fair.
 The par 4 8th was another beautiful hole.
 Standing on the tee box i must have been able to see for a good 60-70 miles.
 The conditions of the blue were very good.
 The fairways were plush, the rough nice and thick, tee boxes full and the greens rolled true.
 The biggest problem i had was leaving my ball above the hole way too many times on the first few holes before i finally learned my lesson.
 For my second 9 i played the red course because the white was pretty crowded.
 The red started off pretty slow, a ho hum par 3, par 4 and another par 3 before it picked up after that.
 The conditions were once again very good although the rough did have some brown spots.
 This 9 wasn't quite as appealing as the Blue but never the less very enjoyable.
 The greens weren't quite as tricky and the holes weren't as tight except for 5 which was a brutal par 4, 410 yard uphill tunnel.
 All in all Buck Hill is a great course and i think the price is very reasonable compared to other courses in the area.
 I fully intend to play here again so i can get on the white.